Tiger, Tiger by Robyn Donald flirts with a taboo that’s yet to be crossed in romance. V. C. Andrews might have had some influence on this book.

 Oh hell, the movie tells it funnier than I could:

-When reading Tiger, Tiger by Robyn Donald I was reminded of this scene over and over.
+When reading Tiger, Tiger by Robyn Donald, I was reminded of this scene repeatedly.

-Looking that much alike, they are instantly drawn to each other, and curious if a common ancestor is the reason for the resemblance, they begin a cordial, yet hesitant, flirtation.
+Looking that much alike, they are instantly drawn to each other, and curious if a common ancestor is a reason for the resemblance, they begin a cordial, yet hesitant, flirtation.

-Throughout the book many, many people comment on their striking resemblance, thinking them not mere brother and sister but womb-mates.
-Lecia and Keane’s relationship is bizarre, but the protagonists let the reader know they too are aware of its forbidden kinky nature.
+Throughout the book, many, many people comment on their striking resemblance, thinking of them not mere brother and sister–but womb-mates.
+Lecia and Keane’s relationship is bizarre, but the protagonists let the reader know they, too, are aware of its forbidden kinky nature.